Meeting the Rheumatology Clinical Nurse Specialist (RCNS)

 - Liaison with other members of the rheumatology team such as physiotherapist or occupational therapist etc.

 - Other general advice and signposting to information about arthritis and treatment

 What happens in nurse-led follow-up clinics?

 At the time of your diagnosis your rheumatologist may introduce you to the RCNS and if this is not possible they will usually provide you with the rheumatology helpline number.
 It is good practice for your care to be picked up by the RCNS within the first 1-2 weeks after diagnosis where you will be given an appointment in the nurse led clinic.
-Increasingly patients will be starting drugs to control the arthritis at diagnosis or very soon after as early treatment will get you feeling better more quickly and will help to reduce the long-term damage caused by the arthritis.
+Increasingly patients will be starting drugs to control the arthritis at diagnosis or very soon after as early treatment will get you feeling better more quickly, allow you to continue working and will help to reduce the long-term damage that may be caused by arthritis.

 The assessment in the clinic may involve:

 - Blood pressure, weight, urine and blood test monitoring if required

 - Asking you about your general well being

 - Recording which joints are affected and what other symptoms you are experiencing